Use case

 Does the agent give me investment advice?

 It'll answer factual questions about your data (what you hold, how much it's worth, gains/losses).
-Genuine investment advice — should I buy/sell, am I properly diversified — is outside the scope and you should talk to a licensed advisor or do the research yourself.
+Genuine investment advice.
+Should I buy/sell, am I properly diversified.
+Is outside the scope and you should talk to a licensed advisor or do the research yourself.

 Can the agent execute trades?